PHS Language & Assessment Guide

 Stigma (Workplace)

-Negative beliefs leading to discrimination or silence regarding mental health; a primary barrier to safety.
+Negative beliefs or attitudes leading to discrimination or silence regarding mental health; a primary barrier to psychological safety and reporting.

 iMindify Framework